kindohm/tidal-guide/README.md

 `slowcat` is a great way to create a linear sequence of patterns (a sequence of sequences), giving a larger form to multiple patterns.

+There's also `randcat', which will play a random pattern from the list.

 ### Playing patterns together in parallel

 The `stack` function takes a list of patterns and combines them into a new